tasniakader/Orthogonal-and-Special-Orthogonal-Groups-in-Lean/README.md

 ## Acknowledgments

-Special thanks to Professor Jaclyn Lang for her support in this project.
+Special thanks to Professor Jaclyn Lang for her support and invaluable insights throughout this project.

 ## Contact